 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group performs impairment assessment under ECL model upon application of HKFRS 9 on trade receivables based on a provision matrix (2018: incurred credit loss model).
+In addition, the Group performs impairment assessment under ECL model on trade receivables based on a provision matrix.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.